Helen Graham, Counselling Talking Therapy (We, Our, Us) are committed to protecting and respecting your Privacy.

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
 This is statistical data about our users' browsing actions and patterns, and does not identify any individual.

-Cookies are used to collect information about how people use the website.
-This informs how we improve the website for future use and helps us ensure our Website is meeting visitors and clients needs.
+Cookies are used to collect information about how people use the Website.
+This informs how we imporve the Website for future use and helps us ensure our Website is meeting visitors and clients needs.
 Cookies store information about what pages people visit, how long they are on our Website, how they got there and what they click on.

 Analytics cookies do not collect or store visitors or clients personal information (for example, names or addresses), so this cannot be used to identify individuals.

 You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Website.

 You can choose to enable or disable cookies in your internet browser.
 By default, most internet browsers accept cookies but this can be changed.
 For further details please consult the help menu in your internet browser.